What is it that makes a city stand out from the crowd?

 For art and culture enthusiasts, the exhibitions of this museum are perhaps the first motivation to visit one of Rotterdam’s most respected art museums.
 However, the design and architecture within which the thousands of works of art are housed in is an extravagant piece in itself.

 The museum is divided into three different buildings, all completely different from one another; mostly composed of brick, copper, and glass.
 It is a very good idea to eat lunch or sit down for a coffee in their restaurant area overlooking the park.
-It’s highly recommended to visit the park as it contains contemporary art pieces that will surprise and delight as you stroll around the garden.
+It’s highly recommended to visit the park as it contains contemporary art pieces that will surprise and delight you as you stroll around the garden.

 Here, you will also be able to see a collection of fountains, streams, and other designs involving water that together form an innovative and natural art piece.